 You don’t want to scare your leads by being too pushy towards them.
 Find the right tone for your business.
 Selling is not only about presenting offers – usually one after another – but it’s mostly about helping and answering questions that your customers may have.

-If you don’t focus on selling through live chat but more on supporting customers, you may see that their trust in your has increased.
+If you don’t focus on selling through live chat but more on supporting customers, you may see that their trust in you has increased.

 And the customers who trust you are customers who are more likely to engage.
 If you believe in your product, the more you talk with somebody about it, the more likely they will to actually buy from you.
 That’s a natural flow of a conversation that can happen on live chat and can help you sell.

-Understand how they want to communicate with you
+Understand how your visitors want to communicate with you

 Live chat doesn’t have to be the only communication platform for your visitors.
 It might get you new leads, make them interested in your offer, but it may happen that people will want to switch to phone or email.
 If that’ll be the case, don’t hesitate to let them do it.
 Understanding customers needs is a core of any customer service on the market.
 And if you will do it right, it’ll turn your visitors into customers.